Benchmarks

 At one thread the two are comparable (both are alignment-bound: directional 1581 s Perl vs 1656 s

 Rust).
 As cores are added the curves separate.
-Perl saturates at about 16 cores — wall time stops
+At this 10M scale, Perl saturates at about 16 cores — wall

 extra Bowtie 2 threads finish quickly and then wait on the serial Perl wrapper.
 The Rust wrapper is